tito10047/altcha-bundle/README.md

 >
 >Unlike other solutions, ALTCHA is free, open-source and self-hosted, does not use cookies nor fingerprinting, does not track users, and is fully compliant with GDPR.
 >
-> Say goodbye to tedious puzzle-solving and improve your website's UX by integrating a fully automated proof-or-work mechanism.
+> Say goodbye to tedious puzzle-solving and improve your website's UX by integrating a fully automated proof-of-work mechanism.

 ## Support